Oct. 2, 2024

 Alex Goldman: I have, and I don't have the answers yet.
 One of the things I want to do is to start asking people what they would be interested in.
 Because I think that they will be a much better gauge of what they enjoy and will keep them there than my dumb opinion of what I like.

-I think part of their thing is that people just like having access to, to like people they like.
+I think part of their thing is that people just like having access to people they like.
 So part of it is just communicating with people and making things that are interesting to them and responding to them.
-That's like a huge thing.
+That's a huge thing.
 And when, when people that I like do that, I'm like, Oh my God, this is amazing.
 I can't believe that this person I pay 80 a month, a year also responded to me.

 Because I don't know the answer to that.